Tell, Show, Do, Review: An Essential Learning Blueprint

 • Providing feedback (written or oral)

-This step helps learners get better, so they can more competently and confidently apply their learning in the real world.
+This step helps learners embrace and embody what they’ve learned so they can more competently and confidently apply their learning in their everyday lives.

 Can you skip the do or review stage?

-So do you really need the Do and Review stages?
-While there can be some powerful Tell and/or Show learning experiences, research demonstrates that having a Do and Review stage is really important.
-In fact, failure to include these final stages into your learning likely won’t create the meaningful change you’re aiming for—even if learners think it did.
 Without a Do or Review stage, learners might think they’ve grasped the content when they actually haven’t.
-This is called the illusion of explanatory depth, which occurs when people feel that they understand a complex topic or concept better than they actually do.
-It’s only when learners put their learning into practice that they realize they know less than they thought they did.
+This phenomenon is called the illusion of explanatory depth, which occurs when people feel they understand a complex topic or concept better than they actually do.
+It’s only when learners put their learning into practice that they realize they comprehend less than they thought they did.

-Because each step of Tell, Show, Do, Review works in tandem with the other steps, they function best when used together.
-In many cases, the Tell, Show, Do, Review method may work as a repeating cycle, as learners continue building on their learning and practicing new skills—restarting from the top and repeating the process more than once until they’ve successfully mastered the content.
-Without the Do and Review stages, learners may think they’ve successfully mastered the content when they really haven’t.
-And as learning professionals, the last thing we want to do is waste the learner’s time or our time by creating learning experiences that fail to create the meaningful change we’re after.
+Because each step of the Tell, Show, Do, Review framework works in tandem with the other steps, they function best when used together.
+In many cases, the Tell, Show, Do, Review method may work as a repeating cycle, as learners continue building on their knowledge and practicing new skills—restarting from the beginning and repeating the process until they’ve successfully mastered the content.

-Using the Tell, Show, Do, Review method works because that’s how learners learn.
-Rarely, if ever, can someone master something through a one-and-done learning approach.
-By crafting your learning to match the way people actually learn, you’re much more likely to create an effective, successful learning experience.
+The Tell, Show, Do, Review method works because it follows the process of learning.
+Rarely can someone master a new behavior or skill by taking one eLearning course or watching one YouTube video.
+Learning is a process, and the Tell, Show, Do, Review technique honors that.
+It also lends itself perfectly to the principles of adult learning theory.
+By crafting your learning to match the way people actually learn, you’re much more likely to create effective, successful learning experiences.

 Designing effective learning

-Think of Tell, Show, Do, Review as a shortcut—by laying out this blueprint and using it to guide you in your design, you can stop stressing about the framework and start focusing on creating innovative, intentional learning experiences that really work.
+Think of Tell, Show, Do, Review as your universal blueprint—by using it to guide you in your design, you can stop stressing about the project as a whole and start focusing on crafting innovative, intentional learning experiences one step at a time.

 Interested in another powerful learning framework?